kerberos11/PMS_Updater/README.md

 1. edit /usr/local/etc/rc.d/plexmediaserver_plexpass using ee or nano etc.

 2. using your editor search for "library" and add " /lib " to the end of the line.
-It should look like this.
+It should look like this:

 export LD_LIBRARY_PATH="/usr/local/lib/compat:${SCRIPTPATH}"/lib